NixOS/nix.dev/source/tutorials/module-system/module-system.md

        (lib.length config.map.markers >= 1)
 ```

+This takes all the `departure` markers from all users in the `config` argument, and adds them to `map.markers` if their `location` attribute is not `null`.

-The `config.users` attribute set is passed to `attrValues`, which returns a list of values of each of the attributes in the set (here, the set of `config.users` you've defined), sorted alphabetically.
+The `config.users` attribute set is passed to `attrValues`, which returns a list of values of each of the attributes in the set (here, the set of `config.users` you've defined), sorted alphabetically (this how attribute names are stored in the Nix language).

-The `departure` values of each of the `users` are then joined into a list, and this list is filtered for non-`null` locations.

-The resulting list is stored in `map.markers`.

-The resulting `map.markers` option then propagates to the `generate.requestParams` option, which in turn is used to generate arguments to the script which ultimately calls the Google Maps API.
+Back in `default.nix`, the resulting `map.markers` option value is still accessed by `generate.requestParams`, which in turn is used to generate arguments to the script that ultimately calls the Google Maps API.

 Defining the options in this way allows you to set multiple `users.<name>.departure.location` values and generate a map with the appropriate zoom and center, with pins corresponding to the set of `departure.location` values for *all* `users`.